 8. Interest-based Advertising

 You can manage how your preferences regarding third party ad company cookies set by this Website, using our cookie preference manager.
+If you have reached this Privacy Notice from a Website other than the Homepage, please go back and use the cookie preference manager on that Website to set your cookie preferences.

 10. Individual Rights and Choices